📝 Anyone who sells food · ⏱️ 2 min read

 Why a school cafeteria is different

-A school cafeteria operates with fixed budgets per student per day.
-Often between €2.50 and €4.50 per hot meal.
-Additionally, you have requirements for vegetables, fruit and healthy ingredients.
-This makes cost calculation more complex than in a restaurant.
+School cafeterias operate within rigid budgets per student per day - typically between €2.50 and €4.50 per hot meal.
+You've also got mandatory requirements for vegetables, fruit, and healthy ingredients.
+This creates more complex cost calculations than traditional restaurants deal with.

 Budget: €3.20 per student per day (400 students)